icod/Doublespace/README.md

 A simple jQuery plugin that removes double spaces, or replaces them by a soft hyphen (`&shy;`).
 Useful when you write according SEO and seperate composed words.
 (E.g.: *zoekmachine optimalisatie* instead of *zoekmachineoptimalisatie*)

+See my [post](https://medium.com/@ico_/seo-writing-should-not-affect-spelling-51408320021e) on Medium about this project.

 How to use
 ----------